About us

 Addressing complexity with complexity

-Inspired by the Buddhist thought, we have identified the above-mentioned 5 pillars to constitute a solid foundation for our philanthropic action.
-Indeed, while remaining nonreligious and open to all spiritual beliefs, we explicitly operate within the philosophical framework of Buddhism.
+Inspired by Buddhist philosophy, we have identified the five pillars above as the foundation of our philanthropic work.
+While remaining nonreligious and open to all spiritual paths, we explicitly operate within the philosophical framework of Buddhism.

 Reality is complex.
-It is articulated, ever-changing, counterintuitive at times.
-It is made of elements that are all connected to each other by causal relationships, as even modern Science recognizes when it states that “nothing is lost, nothing is created, everything is transformed”.
-Any action taken to have an impact on reality should therefore take this into account.
+It is multifaceted, ever-changing, counterintuitive at times.
+It is made up of elements all connected to each other by causal relationships, as even modern Science reminds us when it states “nothing is lost, nothing is created, everything is transformed”.
+Any action aiming to impact reality must take this complexity into account.

 Siddharta Gautama, better known as “the Buddha” (the Awakened One), was a philosopher and a spiritual teacher who lived around 2,500 years ago in the region corresponding to today’s northern India.
-During his life he came into contact with extreme comfort and wealth as well as with extreme pain and poverty.
-His years-long inner journey culminated in his Enlightenment – he came to understand that life entails suffering and that suffering can be prevented by eradicating its root causes, namely ignorance, hatred and greed.
+During his life, he experienced both extreme comfort and wealth, as well as profound pain and poverty.
+His years-long inner journey culminated in his Enlightenment: he came to understand that life entails suffering and that suffering can be prevented by eradicating its root causes, namely ignorance, hatred and greed.

 Who we are